aspnetboilerplate/aspnetboilerplate/README.md

 # Module Zero

-## What is 'module zero'?
+## What is 'Module Zero'?

-This is an <a href="https://aspnetboilerplate.com/" target="_blank">ASP.NET Boilerplate</a> module integrated to Microsoft <a href="https://docs.microsoft.com/en-us/aspnet/identity/overview/getting-started/introduction-to-aspnet-identity" target="_blank">ASP.NET Identity</a>.
+This is an <a href="https://aspnetboilerplate.com/" target="_blank">ASP.NET Boilerplate</a> module integrated with Microsoft <a href="https://docs.microsoft.com/en-us/aspnet/identity/overview/getting-started/introduction-to-aspnet-identity" target="_blank">ASP.NET Identity</a>.

 Implements abstract concepts of ASP.NET Boilerplate framework: